talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $pageSize = 56; // int | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
 $skip = 56; // int | Skips the given number of items when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
-$entity = 'entity_example'; // string | Returned attributes will be filtered by supplied entity
+$entity = 'entity_example'; // string | Returned attributes will be filtered by supplied entity.

 try {
     $result = $apiInstance->getAttributes($pageSize, $skip, $sort, $entity);